Definition

 IT service delivery and SLAs

-IT services generally carry a measurable cost for the business to offer, which encourages the use of a guarantee or promise of a service's performance, availability and uptime.
+IT services carry a measurable cost for the business to offer, which encourages the use of a guarantee or promise of a service's performance, availability and uptime.
 An SLA is the primary method to codify the expectations for a given IT service and detail the relationship between its provider and the customer.
 For example, a business that requires IT to deliver a service with 99.5% availability permits up to 3.65 hours of downtime per month.
-Availability goals are generally set to a minimum of 99.5%, but often go in excess of 99.9%.
+Availability goals are generally set to a minimum of 99.5% but often go in excess of 99.9%.

 IT service delivery roles

 In some organizations, an IT service delivery manager oversees and improves the ITSM framework and delivery platform, but this task also falls to more expansive titles, such as IT manager and director.
 IT service delivery is often tied to user satisfaction, business reputation and revenue generation, so IT service delivery is a high priority for the chief information officer, as well as the IT organization.
-IT operations, first- and second-level support staff and diverse other roles are involved in service delivery.
+IT operations, first- and second-level support staff, and diverse other roles are involved in service delivery.
 Developers can also play a part to create or customize services.

-This was last updated in February 2023
+This was last updated in March 2024

 Continue Reading About IT service delivery